-The maximum amount that a person living independently can receive is \$1,169 (\$672 for basic needs and \$497 for shelter) in 2022.
-A person living in a board and lodging situation can receive \$896 per month.
+An individual living independently can receive upwards of \$1,200 a month.
+This monthly payment will include two parts: basic needs and a shelter allowance.
+A person living in a board and lodging situation will receive upwards of \$800 a month.